destinygg/destinypositions/docs/politics.md

 After the civil war, [former slaves were promised 40 acres and a mule](https://www.pbs.org/wnet/african-americans-many-rivers-to-cross/history/the-truth-behind-40-acres-and-a-mule/) by William T. Sherman.
 This was approved by President Lincoln.
 Later, the federal government reneged on this promise, which seems pretty unfair.

-There are many different reasons for wanting reparations, but I think that the best one is purely for the purposes of (finally) fulfilling a debt that was promised.
+There are many different reasons for wanting reparations, but I think that the best one is purely for the purposes of (finally) repaying a debt that was promised.

-Logistically, implementing reparations would be difficult.
-(Who exactly gets the money?
-How much money is equivalent to 40 acres, adjusted for inflation?)
+Logistically, implementing reparations would be difficult (Who exactly gets the money?
+How much money is equivalent to 40 acres, adjusted for inflation?).
 I acknowledge that reparations are probably not politically feasible.

 ## Voting

 Voting is important.

 People in America (and around the world) have problems <strong>right now</strong> that need to be solved.
-And that's best done by working within the current system, building coalitions with like-minded people, and voting for the best candidate (at both a local and a national level).
+And that's best done by working within the current system, building coalitions with like-minded people, and voting for the best candidates (at both a local and a national level).

 ## Global Warming

-I think that global warming is a real thing and is anthropogenic (i.e. caused by humans).
+I think that global warming is a real thing and is anthropogenic (caused by humans).

 Unfortunately, I have low hopes that the world will be able to agree to reduce carbon emissions to prevent significant warming (<4°C).